OddMagnet/100-Days-of-Swift/062-076 Views and view controllers/Project 14/README.md

 - the solution to make them observable is adding an Extension to `MKPointAnnotation` and make it conform to `ObservableObject`
 - all that is needed is a computed property for each with a getter and setter, where the getter uses nil-coalescing

-## Downloading data from Wikipedia & sorting the results
+## Sorting downloaded data
 -

-## Adding conformance to Codable for a third party class
--

 ## Later parts
+ - Adding conformance to Codable for a third party class
  - locking UI behind Touch/Face ID

 ## Wrap up - Challenges